clewisdavis/The-Joy-of-React/course-notes.md

 - But we do need to re-render `Counter`'s child, BigCountNumber.
 - This is the compoennt that actaully displays the `count` state.
 - If we don't render it, we won't knwo that our paragraph's text node should change from `0` to `1`.
-- We ened to include thsi component in our sketch.
+- We ened to include this component in our sketch.

 - 📣 The point of a re-render is to figure out how a state change should affect the user UI.
 And we need to re-render all potentailly-affected components, to get an accurate snapshot. 📣